 Fergal Roche from the Key wondered whether there is a danger we’re handing major responsibility for the nation’s development to lay people who are not qualified to make judgements about education.
 Safe Childhood Movement, Wendy Elliott, began by expressing support for a new independent Evidence Centre then asked in what ways we’re ensuring evidence looks at the science of human learning and development rather than just seeing learning as something that starts when you go to school.
 Another delegate wondered if, at the heart of this, there’s a discussion about democracy and what we mean by democracy and how education in our democracy actually works; who owns what, who votes for what?

 Hugo explored a couple of bad ideas in his view; (1) when a school is seen as failing, they change the one person who doesn’t do any teaching, the head, and it’s assumed that will solve the problem and (2) we’ve social workers spending 60% of their time in front of computers producing a chain of documentation and many teachers, many outstanding teachers, have either quit or are about to quit because of the evidence stream they must provide.
 Now there has to be accountability but, he asked, how do you get the right amount?
 Steven Cox from Sirus Educational asked; what bad idea would you abandon and what good idea would you put in its place?
 Finally, Chris Husbands, joined in the questions to ask Allan Foulds, the head teacher on the panel, whether his governing body stops him going off on a frolic?

-Panel debates on these themes with Mary Bousted (ATL), Allan Foulds (ASCL), Angela McFarlane, Emma Knight, John Dunford and John Bangs begin on Transcript Page 56; explore at your own pace with the Virtual Summit Experience (click to buy with Paypal)
+Panel debates on these themes with Mary Bousted (ATL), Allan Foulds (ASCL), Angela McFarlane, Emma Knight, John Dunford and John Bangs begin on Transcript Page 56; explore at your own pace with the Virtual Summit Experience (request more information from this contact page)

 PANEL DEBATE HIGHLIGHTS